Caravan axle wheel locks help to tackle caravan theft and save customers money on their insurance.

 - The BPW Diamond wheel lock is suitable for caravans built on a BPW chassis.

 Caravan Guard offers a 10% saving on caravan insurance for fitting either of these axle wheel locks.
+We do accept some alternative axle wheel locks – see here.

 A wheel clamp and hitchlock combination is usually the minimum required security to obtain insurance cover, but as in Caravan Guard’s case, an axle wheel lock will usually be accepted in lieu of a wheel clamp.